 In addition to working with clients, personal appearance workers may keep records of hair color or skin care regimens used by their regular clients.
 A growing number actively sell hair, skin, and nail care products.
 Barbers, cosmetologists, and other personal appearance workers who operate their own salons have managerial duties that may include hiring, supervising, and firing workers, as well as keeping business and inventory records, ordering supplies, and arranging for advertising.

-Barbers, cosmetologists, and other personal appearance workers usually work in clean, pleasant surroundings with good lighting and ventilation.
-Most work in a salon or barbershop, although some may work in a spa, hotel, or resort.
-Good health and stamina are important, because these workers are on their feet for most of their shift.
-Prolonged exposure to some hair and nail chemicals may cause irritation, so protective clothing, such as plastic gloves or aprons, may be worn.
+Barbers, hairstylists, and cosmetologists usually work in pleasant surroundings with good lighting.
+Physical stamina is important, because they are on their feet for most of their shift.
+Prolonged exposure to some chemicals may cause skin irritation, so they often wear protective clothing, such as disposable gloves or aprons.